hasura/graphql-engine/docs/graphql/core/getting-started/docker-simple.rst

 .. admonition:: Starting from scratch

   If you are looking to start setting up a backend from scratch, we recommend using Postgres as the database.

-If you do not have an existing Postgres database, you can choose to connect to the same Postgres database that is used to store the Hasura metadata.
+  If you do not have an existing Postgres database, you can choose to connect to the Postgres database that was created along with Hasura (to store its metadata) and use it as a data source as well.

-  You can pick the database connection URL from the value assigned to the ``HASURA_GRAPHQL_METADATA_DATABASE_URL`` env var in the docker compose file and use that in this step.
+  The docker-compose file has an additional env var ``PG_DATABASE_URL`` which points to the created metadata database.
+  You can use this env var to connect the same database as a data source and continue.

 Step 4: Try out Hasura
 ----------------------